att-innovate/qnetdes/docs/demos/advanced-usage.rst

 ``Fiber`` is a built-in noisy fiber optical wire simulator and an example of a transit device.
 Fibers have an associated length in kilometers and an attenutation coefficient.
-The attenuation coefficient is equal to the probability that a photon is lost while traveling within the fiber (i.e. the photon is measured, and the measured value is inaccessible by any agent).
-In netQuil, if a qubit is lost due to attenuation, the target will receive the negative of the qubit lost.
+The attenuation coefficient is proportional to the probability that a photon is lost while traveling within the fiber (i.e. the photon is measured, and the measured value is inaccessible by any agent).
+In netQuil, if a qubit is lost due to attenuation, the target will receive the negative index of the qubit lost.
 For example, if Alice sends qubit 3 and it is lost due to attenuation, Bob will receive -3, and neither Alice nor Bob will be able to operate with qubit 3.
 The qubit lost is 0 then the value will be set to -inf.
+Remember that when we send qubits between agents we are sending the index of the qubit in the program and not true qubit.

 Here is an example of a very simple program using the ``Laser`` and ``Fiber`` devices.